sverweij/dependency-cruiser/doc/options-reference.md

 types of modules this can make the error summaries in these reporters a bit harder to read.
 E.g. reading `node_modules/snodash/dist/esm/bundle.mjs` (resolved) vs `snodash` (unresolved; what's actually in the module that imported it) is a bit easier.
-It's not the default because the unresolved name contains more information, which might be useful e.g. if you import `glodash` it might be useful for you to know whether it's imported from `node_modules/glodash/index.js` from `packages/thingies/node_modules/glodash/index.js`.
+It's not the default because the resolved name contains more information.
+E.g. if you import `glodash` it might be useful for to know whether it's imported from `node_modules/glodash/index.js` or from `packages/thingies/node_modules/glodash/index.js`.

 The options below enable you to configure whether you want to see the _resolved_ or _unresolved_ module names for external modules ('npm' - typically stuff in